Sunbeam Alpine: Alpine Mark I and III

 The Alpine was derived from the Sunbeam-Talbot 90 Saloon, and has become colloquially known as the "Talbot" Alpine.
-It was a two-seater sports roadster initially developed for a one-off rally car by Bournemouth Sunbeam-Talbot dealer George Hartnell.
+It was a two-seater sports roadster initially developed for a one-off rally car by Bournemouth Sunbeam-Talbot dealer George Hartwell.
 It had its beginnings as a 1952 Sunbeam-Talbot drophead coupé.
 Announced in March 1953 it received its name following Sunbeam-Talbot saloons successes in the Alpine Rally during the early 1950s.
 On its first competitive outing, the July 1953 Coupe des Alpes, the new car won the Coupe des Dames (Sheila van Damm) and, without loss of any marks, four Coupes des Alpes driven by Stirling Moss, John Fitch, G Murray-Frame and Sheila van Damm.

 The car has a four-cylinder 2267 cc engine from the saloon, but with a raised compression ratio.
 However, since it was developed from the saloon platform, it suffered from rigidity compromises despite extra side members in the chassis.
 The gearbox ratios were changed, and from 1954 an overdrive unit became standard.
 The gear-change lever was column-mounted.
 A true open 2-seater, there were no external door handles or wind-up windows.